 Jurassic World Dominion marks the end of the Jurassic World Trilogy and while the series will likely return sometime in the future, I feel this is a good place to conclude.

 The movie is far from perfect.
 It doesn’t do much with the idea of dinosaurs roaming the modern Earth and the first half can be an exposition-filled drag but the second half captures the original Jurassic Park more than anything else the World Trilogy has tried.
-No made-up hybrid dinosaurs, it has a little less Hollywood action raptors, and ultimately reminded me of what makes Jurassic Park/World fun: memorable characters and dinosaurs.
+No made-up hybrid dinosaurs, it has a little fewer Hollywood action raptors, and ultimately reminded me of what makes Jurassic Park/World fun: memorable characters and dinosaurs.

 Perhaps the film can be considered a ‘guilty pleasure’ for a paleo-enthusiast like me, but simply put, I thought it made the dinosaurs feel cool.
 It reminded me that the Jurassic Series can make dinosaurs feel cool.
 It’s not the original but it’s decent in its own right and does well where it matters the most.